What is the Best Chop Saw for Metal? (2023)

 Cold saw blades are better for smoother finishes and more delicate operations with much less tooth damage in comparison to abrasive wheel blades.
 The type of blade you choose hinges on the type of cut you want and the material.
 Will you be cutting wood, use it to cut metal sheets, a steel pipe, or even plastic [1]?
 No matter what your answer is, our experts always suggest going for high-quality blades.

-High-quality chop saw blades can get through thick metals easier and have a long blade life compared to the alternative.
-Most chop saws will come with a factory blade, and our team says to look for ones composed of tungsten carbide if possible.
+From my experience, high-quality chop saw blades can effortlessly cut through thick metals and tend to have a longer blade life compared to their lesser counterparts.
+While most chop saws come with a factory blade, based on discussions with my team, I’d suggest looking for blades made of tungsten carbide if you can.

 Also check: